laptopwiki/laptopwiki.github.io/_guides/basics/laptop-new.md

 layout: wiki
 title: First Time Checklist
 description: "Detailed new laptop checklist"
-parent: basic
+parent: basics
-contributors: ['averyspeedbird, kirakenchin']
+contributors: ['averyspeedybird, kirakenchin']
 ---

 # First Time Checklist

 ## The ultimate first time checklist guide to help you getting started with your new laptop!
 - Check box for obvious shipping damage
 -  Check laptop for dents and scratches